1976 Riverside 400

-The 1976 Riverside 400 was a NASCAR Winston Cup Series racing event that took place on June 13, 1976, at Riverside International Raceway in Riverside, California.
+The 1976 Riverside 400 was a NASCAR Winston Cup Series race that took place on June 13, 1976, at Riverside International Raceway in Riverside, California.
 The California 150 for sportsman cars was run prior to this race.
 The winner was Ivan Baldwin followed by Dan Clark and Jim Sanderson.

-Most of the vehicles that raced in this event had Chevrolet as their manufacturer.
-Roy Smith was the only Canadian competitor out of the 35-driver grid; the rest of them were American-born males.
+Most of the vehicles in this event were Chevrolets.
+Roy Smith was the only Canadian competitor out of the 35-driver grid; the rest of them were American-born.

-This was the first Riverside race whose distance was measured in kilometers instead of miles.
-From the driver's standpoint, it sure beat the 400-and-500 mile marathons that they had endured for so many years.
+This was the first Riverside race whose distance was measured in kilometers instead of miles, much shorter than previously but more normal in elapsed time of a typical NASCAR Cup race.

 Background

 Riverside International Raceway was a race track or road course in Moreno Valley, California.
 The track was in operation from September 22, 1957, to July 2, 1989.
 The original course design proved to be dangerous, and it was partially reconfigured in 1969.